-As my plane began a fairly turbulent descent, and the lurch of a mild to middling fear of flying kicked in, I cranked up my headphones and put on some Rolling Stones.
-The opening arpeggio’d chords of Gimme Shelter rang through my brain, in the same way they have would have done for the American GI’s descending into Saigon, 50 years earlier.
+As my plane began a fairly turbulent descent and the lurch of a mild to middling fear of flying kicked in, I cranked up my headphones and put on some Rolling Stones.

 After getting our passports stamped and feeling the need to apologise profusely to the stern looking attendant, despite not having actually done anything, we picked up our bags.
 This is the first time we felt the fearsome heat, in this un-air conditioned part of the airport.
 I dashed to the toilets and changed into shorts, all the while in awe of various signs written in Vietnamese – to the point of actually taking photographs.
 I’ve still no idea what they say.
 Probably something about ‘no solids allowed’, but still mystical nonetheless.